David-Ciz/silver-truth/docs/ensemble.md

     - the parquet files are saved in github (?).

 2. Create Ensemble databank:
-    - for each ground truth, create the input series (a sequence of images corresponding to the same cell: norm_seg, seg1, seg2...,raw):
+    - for each ground truth, create the input series (a sequence of images corresponding to the same cell: norm_seg, seg1, seg2...):
         - normalized competitors segmentations with ground truth, suffix: "_normseg";
+            - layers RGB: [norm_seg, gt, raw];
         - single competitors segmentation with ground truth, suffix: "_seg[N]";
-        - raw image with ground truth, suffix: "_raw".
+            - layers RGB: [seg, gt, raw];
     - each segmentation/raw image is centered according to the normalized segmentation image of the same series;
     - the parquet file also contains the name and checksum of each file;
     - the parquet files are saved in github (?).

 3. Compute a split of the Ensemble parquet indices according to the different datasets:
     - each resulting set (train, val, test) must contain the same input series as the other sets of the same type;
-        - any set of Dataset [X], wether with multiple files with the same ground truth or not, have direct correspondance to any set of the same type of a different Dataset.
+        - any set of Dataset [X], whether with multiple files with the same ground truth or not, have direct correspondance to any set of the same type of a different Dataset.
-            - example 1: all sets of Dataset A contain the same files as the Dataset D and E;
+            - example 1: all sets of Dataset A1 contain the same files as the Dataset C1;
-            - example 2: all sets of Dataset B contains multiple files with the same ground truth, and in a direct correspondance with all sets of dataset A.
+            - example 2: all sets of Dataset B1 contains multiple files with the same ground truth, and in a direct correspondance with all sets of dataset A1.
     - steps:
         - I) load Ensemble parquet to a dataframe;
         - II) select only norm_seg images;